tlienart/Xranklin.jl/docs/workflow/getting_started.md

 browser tab pointing to the right address (e.g. `localhost:8000`) and may not want to open a new one every time you restart the server.

+\tip{
+  It is strongly recommended to use Franklin in a REPL and not do something like `julia -e "using Franklin; ..."`.
+  Indeed, you may have to stop or restart the servers occasionally and doing so in a "hot" REPL session will be significantly faster.
+}

 ## Page structure

+### Head/Foot structure

 When using Franklin, it is useful to have a rough understanding of how the HTML pages are generated.